i think in the end it's all about the edit. but yes, style matters.

 in 2013 a friend asked me whether i would consider shooting his wedding, and to do it in a vintage style. i said "heck yeah!" and dug into my love for old film looks and studied all the "faults" and scratches and film weaves, film stocks, old lenses. i used my storytelling experience and i think the resulting style developed into something people have called unique.

-i've been told that my films brought people back to what it felt like the day of the event. which is the biggest compliment. read a few of the testimonials and more importantly, watch the films since no matter how much i toot my own horn, none of this means anything unless you resonate with what i do.
+i've been told that my films brought people back to what it felt like the day of the event. which is the biggest compliment. read a few of the testimonials and more importantly, watch the films. none of this means anything unless you resonate with the work.

-i look forward to creating a filmic document of your significant day and help you translate it into a lasting memory.
+i look forward to creating a filmic document that translates your significant day into a lasting memory.